dandean/fspkg/README.md

 SyncBuilder#build(path) -> ?
 - path (String): The root path of the package.

-Build the directory or file `path`, returning a package in the configured format.
+Builds the directory or file `path`, returning a package in the configured format.